School Context Statement

 The staff as a whole has been particularly stable.

-The school has undergone a leadership re-structure to align with government priorities, contemporary educational agenda and local educational agendas.
-The whole school agendas include:-
+The school has undergone a leadership re-structure in 2012 to align with government priorities, contemporary educational agenda and local educational agendas.

 All staff engage in a Performance Development process.
 All staff complete a Performance and Development plan articulating goals, targets, professional learning, career aspirations and a performance review.
 The school uses the DECD proforma to develop and guide their plan.
 TfEL and the National Professional Teaching Standards form the basis of the Performance Development Policy.
 The Performance Development Policy was reviewed in 2015.